gomorpheus/morpheus-apidoc/source/includes/_users.md

-firstName |  | The user's first name (optional) lastName  |  | The user's last name (optional) password  |  | The password to apply to the user role      |  | A nested id of the role to assign to the user
+firstName |  | The user's first name (optional) lastName  |  | The user's last name (optional) password  |  | The password to apply to the user roles      |  | Array of objects with id of the role(s) to assign to the user.
+See [Get Available Roles for a User](#get-available-roles-for-a-user). receiveNotifications  | true | Receive Notifications? linuxUsername  |  | Linux Username, user settings for provisioning linuxPassword  |  | Linux Password, user settings for provisioning linuxKeyPairId  |  | Linux SSH Key, user settings for provisioning windowsUsername  |  | Windows Username, user settings for provisioning windowsPassword  |  | Windows Password, user settings for provisioning

-This creates a user in your own tenant.

 ## Create a User For a Tenant